For patients after a stroke, practicing balance exercises can improve gait (manner of walking), coordination, and stability.

 4. Isometric Back Extensor Holds

-This balance exercise for stroke patients is ideal if you’re looking to target the trunk muscles.
+This balance exercise is ideal for patients following a stroke who are looking to target the core muscles.

 Sit on the edge of your seat and gently press your back against the chair.
 You should feel the muscles in your back contracting.